-New report shows the why, what and how of selecting social listening tools
+Updated report shows the why, what and how of selecting social listening tools

-Listen first! is the first step in almost all advice on creating a social media strategy.
-To listen effectively you need to choose the right listening tool.
+‘Listen first!’ is the first step in almost all advice on creating a social media strategy.
+To listen effectively you need to choose the right tool.
 There’s certainly no shortage of choice.
-Back in 2009 (and updated since) we created a comparison of 36 of the best known social media listening tools including free and paid tools.
+Back in 2009 (and updated since) Smart Insights created a comparison of 36 of the best-known online reputation monitoring tools including free and paid tools.
 Since then, there has been an explosion of new tools on the market, making the selection process now even more bewildering.
 Our free tools guides has a select number of services.

 How do social listening tools help in marketing campaigns?

-The metrics may involve statistics about the share, reach, impact and speed of conversations about the company.
+The metrics may involve statistics about the share, reach, sentiment, impact and speed of conversations about the company.
 These parameters can be used to assess the company image and perceptions before and after campaign and measure campaign effectiveness and identify trends that lead to new marketing and product tactics.
 Many tools also offer day parting metrics showing the effectiveness of an outbound message at different times of the day to identify optimum posting time and frequency.

-1. Acquiring real time social marketing insights to inform social media marketing and communication plans.
+- Acquiring real time social marketing insights to inform social media marketing and communication plans.

-5. Supporting rapid social marketing engagement, and
+- Supporting rapid social marketing engagement, and

-6 Developing performance metrics.
+- Developing performance metrics.

 I’d add that they’re also useful in getting insight about customer perception of product categories and how your products or services are considered relative to competitors.
 This can help inform new product development.